 Map Skills: Students construct a clay mountain landscape and then create a topographic map from the model.

 Oceanography: Students pick a threat to ocean ecology and do in depth research over the length of the course, developing a written report and visual presentation as their final.

 Astronomy: Students pick a current or recent space mission and do in-depth research over the length of the course, developing a written report and visual presentation as their final.

 Economics: Students invest in the stock market then track their portfolio, make decisions about trading stocks and research weekly what events in the news may have contributed to a stock's especially good or poor performance over the week.
 Investor performance is tracked on a class investor graph outside the room.

-Shakespearian Sonnet Modern Adaptation-
+Shakespearean Sonnet Modern Adaptation-

-Students used Shakespearian sonnet conventions to create a satirical style about current events.
+Students used Shakespearean sonnet conventions to create a satirical style about current events.
 The students turned the sonnet into a poster with images to highlight the points of emphasis within the poem.
 These poems are on display in the hallway.

 My Scarlet Letter Activity-

 In class we are reading Nathaniel Hawthorne's The Scarlet Letter in class.
 Students had to cut out their own Scarlet Letter and sew the letter on the chest of a polo shirt.
 Students had to write a one page reflection explaining why they chose the letter, and what the letter means to them.
 Students read their reflections while wearing the shirts in front of underclassmen.
 After students read their reflections while wearing the letters, we opened up the room for discussion between two classes.
 After the other class left, I had the students frame their shirts and letters.
 These are displayed in the classroom.